Nola B. Heller

 Nola B. Heller has a robust and diverse practice in which she advises global financial institutions, multinational companies, and individuals in high stakes criminal and regulatory investigations by federal, state, and local regulators, including the Department of Justice, Securities and Exchange Commission, Commodity Futures Trading Commission, Federal Reserve, New York Department of Financial Services, FINRA, and State Attorneys General.

 A leading litigator with extensive experience, Nola defends clients in complex investigations from the pretrial stage through appeal.
 Nola was named a 2021 Notable Woman in Law by Crain’s New York Business and is recognized by Benchmark Litigation as a National Practice Area Star, a Local Litigation Star and one of the Top 250 Women in Litigation.
 Celebrated in Chambers USA as “a real star,” one source remarked that Nola “is extremely thorough, insightful and thoughtful in her representation."
 Chambers USA named Nola to their prestigious list of 2021 Up and Coming attorneys in White-Collar Crime & Government Investigations.
 She is also a Legal 500 recognized practitioner, and was named a 2018 Rising Star by the New York Law Journal.
-Nola currently serves as co-head of Cahill’s Summer Associate Program, as well as on the Firm’s Associate Development, Recruiting, and Insurance Committees.
+Nola currently serves as Cahill's Co-Administrative partner, as well as on the firm's Legal Recruiting Committee.
 She is also a member of the Federal Bar Council’s Federal Criminal Practice Committee, and of the Criminal Justice Act Panel for the Southern District of New York.

 Select Current and Recent Representative Matters: